 If your group centers the experience of women in the workplace with micro-aggressions or sexist experiences, how can these experiences not only be heard but be prevented going forward?
 How can you create an initiative that will benefit even women that may share these experiences but aren't comfortable speaking out about them?
 Think on a macro level when it comes to solving issues, and you can make a real difference.

 When it comes to affecting change, things rarely happen quickly.
 Recognize that your goals are probably bold and ambitious — and that's a great thing!
 But it means that you will have to be patient in order to achieve them.
-Building community, organizational structure and impact takes time and concentrated effort, so don't get frustrated if things aren't happening as quickly as you like.
+Building community, organizational structure and impact take time and concentrated effort, so don't get frustrated if things aren't happening as quickly as you like.
 Focus on finding allies, members and people who share your vision, and you'll get there.

 Ultimately, joining an affinity group is a personal decision.
 If you're a member of a marginalized community and you're yearning for a connection to people who share your perspective, it can be really positive and enriching to be a part of a group that centers around that experience.
 If you feel isolated in your workplace or you're new to a company, joining an affinity group can be a great way to find your place and get involved.